red-collar-official/flutter_kore/docs/utility.md

 Stateful data can be unwrapped to get result value if it is present.

-And here is class for field validation: it contains valid, error and ignored state.
+And here is sealed class for field validation: it contains valid, error and ignored state.

 ```dart
 sealed class FieldValidationState {}